STEVEN’S BOOKSHOP/UK

 EMPEROR: The Gods of War by Conn Iggulden continues the saga of Julius Caesar.
 Previous titles: The Gates of Rome The Death of KingsThe Field of Swords.
 THE NERO PREDICTION by Humphrey Knipe When Rome ruled the world, astrology ruled Rome.
 Nero’s secretary battles the prediction that he will murder the musical messiah.

-Valerio Massimo Manfredi created an international sensation with The Alexander Trilogy: Child of a Dream, The Sands of Ammon & The Ends of the Earth.
+Valerio Massimo Manfredi created an international sensation with his bestselling The Alexander Trilogy: Child of a Dream, The Sands of Ammon & The Ends of the Earth.

 The Italian author’s other novels of the ancient world:

-Manfredi’s modern-day archaeological thrillers: The Oracle, which links macabre murders in modern Greece to a legendary hero of the Trojan War • The Tower, in which archaeologists discover a lost city in the desert that holds a terrifying secret for all mankind • Pharaoh concerns a shattering discovey about Moses and the Ark of the Covenant.
+Manfredi’s modern-day archaeological thrillers: The Oracle links macabre murders in modern Greece to a legendary hero of the Trojan War • In The Tower, archaeologists discover a lost city in the desert that holds a terrifying secret for all mankind • Pharaoh concerns a shattering discovey about Moses and the Ark of the Covenant • In The Ancient Curse, the excavation of an Etruscan tomb leads to a series of gruesome killings in the Italian city of Volterra.

 Antony and Cleopatra by Colleen McCullough continues the author’s monumental Masters of Rome saga with the tale of history’s most famous lovers.
 Previous novels in this bestselling series: The First Man in Rome, The Grass Crown, Fortune’s Favourites, Caesar’s Women, Caesar, and The October Horse.
 Of related interest: McCullough’s epic novel The Song of Troy.

 ATTILA by William Napier “The end of the world will come from the East...”
-The epic tale of the Hun continues in ATTILA: The Gathering of the Storm.
-By the author of Julia.
+The epic trilogy about the Hun continues in The Gathering of the Storm and The Judgement.
+By the author of Julia, the story of two lovers in the twilight days of the Roman Empire.
 (William Napier is the penname of novelist Christopher Hart, author of Rescue Me and The Harvest.)

 Simon Scarrow’s novels of robust military adventure follow centurion Macro and his protege Cato as they contend with ferocious Britons and deadly imperial intrigues.
-In order: Under the Eagle, The Eagle’s Conquest, When the Eagle Hunts, The Eagle and the Wolves, The Eagle’s Prey, The Eagle’s Prophecy, Eagle in the Sand, and Centurion.
+In order: Under the Eagle, The Eagle’s Conquest, When the Eagle Hunts, The Eagle and the Wolves, The Eagle’s Prey, The Eagle’s Prophecy, Eagle in the Sand, Centurion, The Gladiator, The Legion, and Praetorian.

 The classic novels of Alfred Duggan include THREE’S COMPANY, a novel of the struggle between Octavian and Antony as seen by the third man in the Triumvirate, Lepidus.
 WINTER QUARTERS follows the far-flung adventures of two Gauls in the Roman legions, including Crassus’s Parthian campaign.
 THE LITTLE EMPERORS and CONSCIENCE OF THE KING are set in Roman Britain.
 FAMILY FAVOURITES is about the notorious emperor Elagabalus.